 If you have corrections from a GPS / GNSS device you need to share with others, then use SNIP.
 If you need to turn a low cost device such as uBlox into an RTK Base Station, use SNIP (and buy a good antenna).
 If you need to have multiple users connected to your state run CORS account, use SNIP.
 SNIP‘s free community Lite model is the most popular way on the planet to operate your own NTRIP Caster.

 The data format exchanged by NTRIP is normally RTCM SC104 messages.
-Rev 3/3.1 is by far the most common for RTK uses, while Rev 2.x is used for more primitive DGPS uses only needing sub-meter accuracy.
-Although it is common to use proprietary message formats over NTRIP as well.
-NTRIP, and SNIP, are more or less agnostic to the message content they relay.
+Rev 3.x is by far the most common for RTK uses, while Rev 2.x is used for more primitive DGPS code correction applications needing only sub-meter accuracy.
+Although it is also common to use proprietary message formats over NTRIP as well.
+NTRIP and SNIP, are more or less agnostic to the message content they relay.
 However, SNIP has several integrity monitoring tools built-in for RTCM 3.x message content use.

 Typically the NTRIP Clients are GNSS rover devices in the field with a thin layer of software to connect to the Caster and to feed the resulting data stream directly into the GNSS device by way of a serial port.
 In more advanced GNSS devices, this software is built directly into the rover.